BrixIA/Brixia-score-COVID-19/README.md

 ###  Data
-   - Pulic Cohen dataset: Each image has license specified in the original repository by [Cohen](https://github.com/ieee8023/covid-chestxray-dataset) file.
+   - Pulic Cohen dataset: Each image has license specified in the original file by [Cohen's repository](https://github.com/ieee8023/covid-chestxray-dataset) file.
 Including Apache 2.0, CC BY-NC-SA 4.0, CC BY 4.0.
 There are additional 7 images from Brescia under a CC BY-NC-SA 4.0 license.
-   - Pulic Cohen dataset annotations are released under a CC BY-NC-SA 4.0 license.
+   - Brixia-score annotations for the pulic Cohen's dataset are released under a CC BY-NC-SA 4.0 license.

 ### Code
-  - CC BY-NC-SA 4.0
+  - Will be released under MIT license

 ## Contact Information